-An exquisite unravelling of the self that’s layered with melancholy, joy and wit, Anna B Savage‘s debut album A Common Turn is a compelling collection of deftly crafted songs that enrapture the ears.
+An exquisite unravelling of the self, layered with melancholy, joy and wit; Anna B Savage‘s debut album A Common Turn is a compelling collection of deftly crafted songs that enrapture the ears.
 The London-born, Dublin-based songwriter has channelled her feelings of grief and insecurity into a confident and cohesive record, cauterizing the emotional wounds of her past and taking charge of her future.

-Released via City Slang and produced by William Doyle, Savage’s debut LP is a raw yet polished affair that brims with her eccentric observations about love, growth, working “really fucking hard” and most surprisingly, her admiration of birds.
-Having had a fascination with them since childhood, Savage uses birds as a visual motif throughout the record; their recurrence acting as warnings, epiphanies or reassurances that eloquently shift Savage’s narrative perspective.
+Released via City Slang and produced by William Doyle, Savage’s debut LP is a raw yet polished affair that brims with her eccentric observations about love, growth, working “really fucking hard” and her admiration of birds.
+Having had a fascination with them since childhood, Savage uses them as a visual motif throughout the record, their recurrence acting as warnings, epiphanies or reassurances that eloquently shift Savage’s narrative perspective.

 The skittish, evocative opener ‘A Steady Warmth’ bleeds into the congenial acoustic guitar strums on ‘Corncrakes’, her confessional lyrics bringing her vivid inner monologue to life.
 Savage admits she doesn’t “feel things as keenly” anymore and struggles to break relatable bad habits: “I want to text you / but it’d mean I’d thought about you.”
 Her willingness to explore this rocky emotional territory is epitomised on ‘Dead Pursuit’.

 The urgent line “I want us to thrive” is delivered with deft conviction on ‘BedStuy’, whilst the serendipitous creation of ‘Baby Grand’ and its forthcoming accompanying short film – which Anna worked on with ex-partner Jem Talbot – is “an exploration of the how and why some people just crawl into your heart and make a home there.”
-She displays the sheer power of her vocal range on ‘Two’ amidst raw guitar twangs and unexpected jagged electronics.
-They punctuate the track, as Savage sits in pensive reflection in her childhood bedroom, fearing she will “never amount to anything.”
-She lets the walls echo her doubts back at her, pushing her emotional resilience to its limit.
+She displays the sheer power of her vocal range on ‘Two’.
+Raw guitar twangs and unexpected jagged electronics punctuate the track, as Savage sits in pensive reflection in her childhood bedroom, fearing she will “never amount to anything.”
+She lets the walls echo her doubts back at her, pushing her emotional resilience to the limit.